Welcome to October, Cybersecurity Awareness Month!

 Some teams never get past the tangle or don’t know where to start.
 At worst, you’ve become just another statistic on the ever-growing list of publicly visible data breaches.
 In fact, data breaches might be the worry that keeps you up at night, wondering if you’ve done enough to ensure you’re not the next headline.
 At best, you’ve taken steps to build a common platform that non-technical people can understand.

 Unfortunately, we all tend to believe our department is the most important, and this self-focus creates space for miscommunication between platform players.
 You’re probably living through this right now: the business team is focusing on how to grow more value at a faster rate, while the security team works to minimize the risk of cybersecurity breaches.
-Meanwhile, the Enterprise Architects (EAs) are thinking it would be so much better if everyone spoke the same language.
+Meanwhile, the Enterprise Architects (EAs) are thinking it would be so much better if everyone spoke the same language and considered the principles of Enterprise Security Architecture.

 Sometimes, it may seem that all these teams don’t have a common understanding of risk and cybersecurity, although they are all trying to solve problems and drive the business in the same direction.
 However, each team understands the warnings in headline news.
 For example, 2021 saw the highest average cost of data breaches: data breach costs rose from USD 3.86 million to USD 4.24 million, the highest average in the last 17 years.